jhannemann/bowling/instructions/BowlingGame.md

 we only need to get axis input until the ball has been thrown.

 You will also note that we can easily move the ball off the lane.
-It is farily simple to write code to keep the ball inside the lane at all times, but for simplicity's sake, we will not do that here.
+It is fairly simple to write code to keep the ball inside the lane at all times, but for simplicity's sake, we will not do that here.